 A: The issue that blocks my ability to deliver a coherent and satisfying Jyotisha answer to you is the pervasive presence of guilt within your "should" questions.

 'why should I believe' is not answerable within the interpretive paradigm of Jyotisha-vidya.

-Jyotisha cannot answer "should" questions.
-The presence of"should" indicates that the question is driven by guilt,
+The presence of should indicates that the question is driven by guilt.
+Jyotisha cannot answer should questions.

-Because guilt is a never-ending cycle, no matter what outside information the native might acquire, the answer never reaches one's core, and there is no possibility of a conclusive answer.
+Because guilt is a never-ending cycle, no matter what outside information one might acquire, the answer never reaches one's core, and there is no possibility of a conclusive answer.

 These questions need to be reconstructed to be more specific and factual.